 The major disadvantage of private preschool is, of course, the cost.
-At the incorporated private preschools profiled by the Houston School Survey, full day tuition for a 3-year-old ranges from $8,000 a year (at Trafton Academy) to $20,940 a year (at the British School of Houston).
+At the incorporated private preschools profiled by the Houston School Survey, full day tuition for a 3-year-old ranges from $9,900 a year (Trafton Academy) to $22,550 a year (British School of Houston).

 In contrast, cost is one of the greatest advantages of public preschool.
 At HISD-affiliated early childhood programs, children who are considered economically disadvantaged attend for free, as do children who meet any of the criteria listed here.
 For children who do not qualify for free PreK, HISD mandates a flat tuition fee of $4,590 per year.